panaaj/signalk-client-angular/README.md

 Use the following methods to establish connection to a Signal K server.

+#### isConnected: boolean

+Returns true if a Web socket stream connection has been established.

 #### connect(hostname, port, useSSL, subscribe)

 Connect to Signal K server using the supplied parameters using *discovered* service endpoints.

-Contacts the server and uses the server *discovery* response to obtain service endpoints.
+This method contacts the server using the supplied details and performs the following:

+1. Issues a `hello()` request to obtain service endpoints.
-This endpoint information is used to connect to the HTTP and STREAM APIs.
+2. Persists received endpoint information for future HTTP API requests
+3. Opens a connection using the STREAM API via `connectDelta()`.

-*Note: if the target server does not support http or does not return a discovery response use `connectDelta()` to directly connect to a web socket stream.*
+*Note: if the target server only supports Stream API (does not support http or does not return a discovery response) use `connectDelta()` to directly connect to a web socket stream.*

 - *hostname*: host name or ip address